-- (2) These contributions are also included in the Deferred Compensation Plans column numbers reported in the table captioned "All Other Compensation."
+(2) These contributions are also included in the Deferred Compensation Plans column numbers reported in the table captioned "All Other Compensation."
 Company Matching Contributions to the ERP for a particular calendar year are not allocated until the first quarter of the subsequent calendar year.
-As a result, amounts reflected in this column do not include the following estimated Company Matching Contributions with respect to NEO contributions that were made to the ERP between January 1, 2013 and September 30, 2013: Mr. Hagedorn, \$39,935; Mr. Hilsheimer, \$0; Mr. Sanders, \$19,444; Mr. Lyski, \$8,960; Ms. Stump, \$5,250; Mr. Coleman, \$2,381; Mr. Brockman, \$0 and Mr. Evans, \$0. - (3) Represents aggregate earnings (losses) for the 2013 fiscal year allocated to each NEO's account in accordance with the ERP.
+As a result, amounts reflected in this column do not include the following estimated Company Matching Contributions with respect to NEO contributions that were made to the ERP between January 1, 2014 and September 30, 2014: Mr. Hagedorn, \$39,619; Mr. Coleman, \$6,119; Mr. Sanders, \$19,141; Mr. Lukemire, \$8,894; Ms. Stump, \$4,916; and Mr. Hilsheimer, \$1,312.

+- (3) Reflects \$59,196 Company matching contribution made to the ERP as well as a \$750,000 Company SRA contribution, which consisted of monthly contributions of \$83,333 for the period beginning January 1, 2014 through September 30, 2014.
+A description of the SRA contribution is set forth in the section captioned "Elements of Executive Compensation Retirement Plans and Deferred Compensation Benefits (long-term compensation element) Executive Retirement Plan" within the CD&A. - (4) Represents aggregate earnings (losses) for the 2014 fiscal year allocated to each NEO's account in accordance with the ERP.
 Under the terms of the ERP, each participant has the right to elect investment funds against which amounts allocated to such participant's account under the ERP will be benchmarked.
 The investment funds include a Company stock fund and mutual funds that are substantially consistent with the investment options available under the RSP.
-Because there are no preferential earnings, these amounts are not reflected in the Summary Compensation Table. - (4) Includes aggregate earnings of \$257,382 attributed to the change in the value of the Company stock fund, which Mr. Sanders, Ms. Stump, Mr. Brockman and Mr. Evans each elected as the applicable benchmark fund for his or her retention award. - (5) Reflects the value of the vested retention award account balance distributed on November 5, 2012.
-Pursuant to the terms of the Retention Award Agreement, the distribution consisted of 9,713.80 Common Shares, which had a value of \$43.2712 on the date of distribution. - (6) The account balances for Mr. Sanders, Ms. Stump, Mr. Brockman and Mr. Evans each include \$1,112,711 in respect of the portion of the vested retention award balance that had not been distributed as of September 30, 2013. - Includes amounts reported as compensation in the Summary Compensation Table for the 2012 and 2011 fiscal years as follows: (a) Mr. Hagedorn, \$138,947; (b) Mr. Hilsheimer, \$0; (c) Mr. Sanders, \$52,037; (d) Mr. Lyski, \$0; (e) Ms. Stump, \$25,550; (f) Mr. Coleman, \$0; (g) Mr. Brockman, \$14,369 and Mr. Evans, \$46,113.
+Because there are no preferential earnings, these amounts are not reflected in the Summary Compensation Table. - (5) Includes aggregate earnings of \$74,307 attributed to the change in the value of the Company stock fund, which Mr. Sanders, Mr. Lukemire and Ms. Stump each elected as the applicable benchmark fund for his or her retention award. - (6) The Compensation Committee authorized grants of discretionary retention awards to Mr. Sanders, Mr. Lukemire and Ms. Stump on November 8, 2008, each of which had a grant date value of \$1.0 million, in the form of deferred compensation under the ERP.
+Each of the retention award recipients had the right to elect an investment fund, including a Company stock fund, against which the retention award is benchmarked, and each recipient elected the Company stock fund.
+This amount reflects the value of the vested retention award account balance distributed on November 4, 2013.
+Per the terms of the retention award agreement, the distribution consisted of 20,220 Common Shares, which had a value of \$1,187,018 on the date of distribution. - (7) Includes amounts reported as compensation in the Summary Compensation Table for the 2013 and 2012 fiscal years as follows: (a) Mr. Hagedorn, \$105,250; (b) Mr. Coleman, \$7,029; (c) Mr. Sanders, \$54,295; (d) Mr. Lukemire, \$0; (e) Ms. Stump, \$19,755; and (f) Mr. Hilsheimer, \$0.